Daz2345/plop-react-ts/README.md

   defaultComponentName: 'Button',           		// default name for component
   defaultContainerName: 'Icon',             		// default name for containers
   defaultComponentType: 'PureComponent Class',  	// use PureComponent Class by default
+  useTypescript: true,                   		// create Typescript files
   useReactI18nByDefault: true,              		// use ReactI18n by default
-  useTypescriptByDefault: true,                   	// use Typescript by default
-  useRedux: false,					// use Redux files by default
+  useReduxByDefault: false,				// use Redux files by default
-  useScss: true,					// use SCSS files by default
+  useScssByDefault: true,				// use SCSS files by default };
-};

 ```